Park Row Building: Form and facade

 The ground level of 15 Park Row occupies its entire lot.
 However, the center of the southwestern elevation (facing the eastern corner of Park Row and Ann Street) contains a light court so the upper floors resemble a backward, warped "E", with the "spine" running along the northeastern facade.
 Another light court to the east faces the corner of Theatre Alley and Ann Street.
 The two four-story towers are capped with copper-clad domes.
 The design is reminiscent of the double-towered Baroque churches of Europe, as well as the church of the Monastery of São Vicente da Fora of Lisbon.
 The towers were easily distinguished on the city's 20th-century skyline.

 The facade contains decorative elements only on the elevations facing Park Row and Ann Street.
 Due to its location along the middle of the block on Park Row, the building was designed with elements of both a freestanding tower and an infill building.
 The vast majority of the decoration is concentrated on the main elevation along Park Row.
 This elevation is divided into several horizontal groups, each containing up to five stories.

-The 3rd through 5th floors have granite cladding, while the 6th through 26th stories have terracotta, light-brick, and limestone cladding.
+The 3rd to 5th floors have granite cladding.
+The 6th to 26th stories have terracotta, light-brick, and limestone cladding.
 The other elevations have plain red brick and window openings.
 The first and second floors on Park Row were initially clad with granite as well, but were replaced with bronze and glass in 1930.
 Because of the modification, the "base" of the Park Row elevation is perceived as containing either two or five stories.